In most European countries, young people are more supportive of the EU than their elders.

 - Eight in ten Italians under the age of thirty believe their generation has been excluded from a good economic and social life.

 These conditions have accelerated Italy’s brain drain.
 The country’s most talented and cosmopolitan youngsters seek better prospects abroad (and thanks to the EU, they can), further shrinking the group that could introduce generational change.

 Pointing the finger

 The ruling Democratic Party has tried to close the gap between young workers without job security and older workers who are almost impossible to fire, but pressure from the trade unions forced it to apply the changes only to new hires.
 It will take years before the reforms start to pay off.

 The Democrats are the most pro-European party in the country, yet even they routinely point the finger at Brussels, arguing that inflexible budget rules (which have actually been relaxed for Italy time and again) make it impossible to invest more in the economy.

-At the same time, all major parties in Italy have consistently ignored advised from Brussels.
-The European Commission has for years urged the country to liberalize its excessive licensing requirements and lower the cost of starting a business in order to get more young people in work and encourage job creation.
+At the same time, all major parties in Italy have consistently ignored advice from Brussels.
+The European Commission has for years urged the country to liberalize excessive licensing requirements and lower the cost of starting a business in order to get more young people in work and encourage job creation.
 Those recommendations have fallen on deaf ears.